fedosejev/get-latest-github-commits/README.md

-# get-latest-github-commits
+# Get the latest GitHub commits from selected repositories

-Get the latest GitHub commits from selected repositories.
+Built with Node.js and RxJS.